Four Oath Keepers convicted of Jan. 6 seditious conspiracy

-The verdict against Joseph Hackett of Sarasota, Florida; Roberto Minuta of Prosper, Texas; David Moerschel of Punta Gorda, Florida; and Edward Vallejo of Phoenix, comes weeks after after a different jury convicted the group’s leader, Stewart Rhodes, in the mob’s attack that halted the certification of President Joe Biden’s electoral victory.
+The verdict against Joseph Hackett of Sarasota, Florida; Roberto Minuta of Prosper, Texas; David Moerschel of Punta Gorda, Florida; and Edward Vallejo of Phoenix comes weeks after after a different jury convicted the group’s leader, Stewart Rhodes, in the mob’s attack that halted the certification of President Joe Biden’s electoral victory.

 It’s another major victory for the Justice Department, which is also trying to secure sedition convictions against the former leader of the Proud Boys and four associates.
 The trial against Enrique Tarrio and his lieutenants opened earlier this month in Washington and is expected to last several weeks.

-Jurors deliberated for about 12 hours over three days.
+The Washington jury deliberated for about 12 hours over three days before delivering their guilty verdict on the rarely used charge, which carries up to 20 years in prison.
+The four were also convicted of two other conspiracy charges as well as obstructing an official proceeding: Congress’ certification of the 2020 election.
+Minuta, Hackett and Moerschel were acquitted of lesser charges.

 The judge didn’t immediately set a date for sentencing.
+The judge denied prosecutors’ bid to lock up the men while they await sentencing, finding them not to be a risk of flight.
+They were ordered to remain in home detention with electronic monitoring.

-The trials are some of the most serious cases brought so far in the sweeping Jan.
+It was one of the most serious cases brought so far in the sweeping Jan.
 6 investigation, which continues to grow two years after the riot.
-The Justice Department has brought nearly 1,000 cases and the tally increases by the week.
+The Justice Department has charged nearly 1,000 people in the riot and the tally increases by the week.

 Prosecutors told jurors that Oath Keepers leader Stewart Rhodes and his band of extremists began shortly after the 2020 election to prepare an armed rebellion to keep Trump in power.
 Messages show Rhodes and the Oath Keepers discussing the prospect of a “bloody” civil war and the need to keep Biden out of the White House.

-“Our democracy was under attack, but for the defendants it was everything they trained for and a moment to celebrate,” Prosecutor Louis Manzo told jurors in his closing argument.
+“Our democracy was under attack, but for the defendants it was everything they trained for and a moment to celebrate,” prosecutor Louis Manzo told jurors in his closing argument.

 Prosecutors alleged that the Oath Keepers amassed weapons and stashed them at a Virginia hotel for so-called “quick reaction force” teams that could quickly shuttle guns into Washington to support their plot if they were needed.
 The weapons were never used.

 Rhodes and Florida chapter leader Kelly Meggs were convicted of seditious conspiracy in the previous trial that ended in November.
-They were the first people in decades found guilty at trial of the charge, which carries up to 20 years in prison.
+They were the first people in decades found guilty at trial of the Civil War-era charge.
 Three other Oath Keepers were cleared of the charge in that case but were found guilty of other serious crimes.
 They are all awaiting sentencing.

 Defense attorneys sought to downplay violent messages as mere bluster and said the Oath Keepers came to Washington to provide security at events before the riot.
 They seized on prosecutors’ lack of evidence that the Oath Keepers had an explicit plan to storm the Capitol before Jan.
 6 and told jurors that the extremists who attacked the Capitol acted spontaneously like thousands of other rioters.